Table of contents

 Event data page location 1

 Next, we are going to create the corresponding trigger.
 Create a new trigger.
 Under Trigger Configuration, choose Pageview and make sure the trigger is fired on the page you want to measure and use the variable you just created.
-You then add this trigger as a trigger to your Google Ads conversion event.
+You will then add this trigger as a trigger to your Google Ads conversion event.

 pageview order url 2

-Step 10: View status in Google Ads.
+Step 10: View status in Google Ads

 Bekijk de status in google ads